hschafer2017/PCSwimming/README.md

 ## Manual Testing:
 Manual testing was done for all edit/post/delete/appearance functions in both the events and posts apps.
 This was to ensure that what was supposed to be deleting was deleting, and that only designated users (the post/comment owner or the superuser) was able to delete/edit the content selected.
 I also verified that the correct author showed up for the posts and comments.
 All links and forms are verified to be working correctly via manual testing.

+While testing on different operating systems and different browsers, I noticed that on Windows (and browsers operating on Windows), the collapsed navbar has a old-style scroll bar that appears on the navbar action as it collapses.
+However, it's almost unnoticeable on OS X due to the nature of the operating system's default styling.
+I managed to remove this by adding ```overflow-x: hidden;``` to ```.navbar .navbar-collapse```.
+Looking in the Bootstrap CSS, it does look like it is set to ```overflow-x: visible``` for this property.

 The Stripe payment function has been verified with a test card and all transactions show up on the Stripe dashboard.